Checkered Marble Floors: Timeless Elegance or High-Maintenance Hassle?

 — Sarah Sherman Samuel, Interior Designer

-“For high-traffic areas or commercial use, it’s essential to invest in anti-slip treatments or go with a honed finish.”
+“For high-traffic areas or commercial use, investing in anti-slip treatments or honed finishes is essential.”

 Your Frequently Asked Questions

 Are checkered marble floors outdated?
-Not really—they’re classic, and when paired with modern finishes or tones, they feel fresh and elevated.
+No—they’re timeless and feel modern when paired with contemporary tones or finishes.

 Can I use them in a bathroom?
-Yes—but opt for a honed finish or anti-slip treatment for safety.
+Yes, with honed finishes or slip-resistant treatments.

 So—Should You Go for It?

-If you value craftsmanship, elegance, and architectural presence in your home, checkered marble floors are a stunning choice.
-With care, timeless aesthetics, and strong resale upside, they can be worth every penny.
+If you value craftsmanship, elegance, and architectural presence, checkered marble floors are a powerful choice.
+With thoughtful installation and maintenance, they deliver long-term beauty and strong resale appeal.

 Next Moves